The History and Evolution of Bulletproof Glass

 According to the recent Technavio’s analyst report, the global bulletproof glass market is expected to grow by 9.5% during 2016-2020 and expand to nearly $4 billion USD.
 With the constantly growing and evolving market, INKAS® is committed to offering its clients an unprecedented level of security.
 It wouldn’t be possible without the predecessors of the industry.

-Bulletproof glass was discovered by mere accident in the middle of 17th century.
-Prince Rupert’s Drops emerged in England by placing molten glass into cold water that made the glass almost indestructible.
+The bulletproof glass was discovered by mere accident in the middle of the 17th century.
+Prince Rupert’s Drops emerged in England by placing the molten glass into cold water that made the glass almost indestructible.
 In 1903, Edouard Benedictus, a French chemist accidentally dropped a flask on the ground.
-Since the flask held liquid nitrate solution, which coated the glass with a plastic layer, the flask broke, but did not shatter.
+Since the flask held liquid nitrate solution, which coated the glass with a plastic layer, the flask broke but did not shatter.
 That year is marked as the starting point for the R&D (Research & Development) of bulletproof glass.

 First Official US Patent